riodelphino/preview.vifm/README.md

 ## Known Issues

+- [ ] Shown in out of place in split window
 - [ ] 'clear' not works in `vifm on nvim on tmux`.
 It causes overlaping images.
 - [ ] If `notify.nvim` is shown in nvim, the vifm preview images are disturbed.
 - [ ] The images are shown disturbed & overlapped in `tmux + nvim + vifm(with plugin)`, Because of not working `clear` command.